Northwest Mall

+Defunct mall in Houston, Texas, U.S.

 Northwest Mall was a shopping mall located in the Lazybrook/Timbergrove neighborhood of Houston, Texas near the intersection of U.S. Route 290 and Loop 610.
 The mall opened in October 1968, two weeks after its sister property, Almeda Mall, opened on the south side of Houston.
+Both Northwest and Almeda were developed by the Rouse Co., through subsidiaries Northwest Mall, Inc. and Almeda Mall, Inc. respectively.
 The malls were nearly twins of each another.
 Northwest Mall was originally anchored by JCPenney and Foley's, with Woolworth's, Palais Royal, and Houston based Battelstein's as its three junior anchors.

-The mall has 794092 sqft of leasable space.
+The mall had 794092 sqft of leasable space.